 What is an occupational rating?

-You don't need to be occupationally rated unless you are making other changes to your cover, but if you're currently working in a role that's considered to be a lower risk, being occupationally rated could mean you pay less for your insurance.
+If you're currently working in a role that's considered to be a lower risk than other jobs, applying an occupational rating could mean you pay less for your insurance.

 Our occupational ratings

-If you join QSuper through your employer and don't make any changes to your cover, you will pay for insurance at our
+If you open a QSuper Accumulation account through your employer and don't make any changes to your cover, you'll pay for insurance at the default rate (or default police rate).

-If you join QSuper online, change your cover, or apply to be occupationally rated, you will fall into one of the groups below.
+If you join QSuper online, change your cover, or apply an occupational rating, you'll fall into one of the groups below.

 Standard rate